emmt/OptimPackNextGen.jl/README.md

 functions implement the `cost!` method.
 Cost functions which are not differentiable shall not implement the `cost!` method.
-The same applies for other specificities, for instance a cost function may have an associated proximal operator or not.
+The same applies for other specificities, for instance a cost function may have an associated proximity operator or not.
 Since Julia does not allow for multiple heritage, we distinguish various flavor of cost functions by the methods they implement (that's more Julia style).